fagan2888/Gitbook_QuantInterview_HB/questions-about-you.md

   * negative side
     * tools and business models determines efficiency \(data driven world and AI technology\) - what you want to be 20 years later
     * generalized/standard product vs differentiated and specialized area
+    * motivations vs limitations/restrictions to do things
+      * reliance on others, efficiency of the organization
 * Current work
   * core business model
     * pros, cons